Learning, Outlet,

 This can cause damage to the devices and render the surge protector useless.
 In addition, some appliances and devices may not even function properly without a grounding conductor.

-For example, if not properly grounded, a computer may experience frequent crashes or data loss.
+For example, a computer may experience frequent crashes or data loss if not properly grounded.

 Causes of Open Ground on Outlet Tester